About Lisa Elin

-A few minutes into discussing movies with someone for the first time, I’m often asked, “Where do you get this?”
+A few minutes into discussing movies with someone for the first time, I’m often asked, “Where do you get this?” (referring to my general adoration of them and ability to remember them in such detail).
 I think it’s in the blood, the mixture of two NYC greats.
 First, there’s my great uncle5 on my father’s side, William Cullen Bryant (as in Bryant Park, fashionistas!).
 I’m most definitely his echo of the family genes for artistic and editorial aptitudes, as well as the zeal for justice.
 It is he and his close friend artist Thomas Cole who appear in the revered Kindred Spirits, painted by third musketeer Asher Durand of the Hudson River School.
 (My great grandfather George also got the art gene ~ his handcrafted chandeliers long graced the main lobby of the Boston Public Library.)

 On the other side, there’s my grandfather ~ John C. Wilson’s Production Accountant.
 He handled (among many others) the original Broadway production of Kiss Me, Kate and nurtured along the way a bright young talent named Eddie, who went on to become the GM of (among many others) the original Broadway production of Camelot.
 “Grandma and Grandpa’s house” was the one Eddie bought for him in gratitude for having given him his start in the biz.